-For any recording project that includes a vocal, capturing the ultimate performance might require some push and pull between the producer and the talent, and often the tact and technique of the producer plays a pivotal role in the quality of the recorded performance.
-Echoes’ Andre Calilhanna sat with producer/engineer/studio owner Jon Marc Weiss to discuss production techniques and gather insight into how to get the optimum vocal performance on tape.
+Capturing the ultimate vocal performance can require push and pull between the producer and talent, and the tact and technique of the producer plays a pivotal role in recording a great vocal take.

 I read an article in which Adele commented on how Paul Epworth – or it might have been Rick Rubin – got her to sing notes on 21 she didn’t know she could sing.
 I found that really interesting, that someone who had already achieved success and notoriety as star vocalist was able to discover new facets to her voice because of a producer she obviously trusted.
 As a producer, how do you know how far you can push an artist?

 I think the producer’s experience plays a big part in this.
 How many artists they’ve worked with in their career has a lot to do with their ability to get the most out of people.
 I usually go in, put the mic up, and let the vocalist run through the track a few times.
 I’ll let them roll for a little bit, and I’ll tell them I’m not even listening, I’ve got the monitors down, but once in a while I’ll listen in to see where they are.
 And just from that you almost can identify where the peak is – you can hear an artist and determine, “I know where their strengths and shortcomings are and it’s going to get to this level.”
 Or sometimes you’ll know that last record or demo didn’t really showcase the best of this singer and you can get something better and you push for more.

 I’ve worked with artists where we start at 6 PM, and it’s not until 10 PM that, their voice might be a little sore, but they like the tone that’s coming out.
 I’ve had them go back at midnight – six hours later – and have them retake something they did earlier in the day and it comes out better.